zapazapaz/lab-control-flow-en/README.md

 ## Introduction

 `for` loops and `if/else` statements are powerful for controlling the flow of your programs.
-We will practise them right here!
+We will practice them right here!

 ## Deliverables